 This post is an excerpt from the ARtillry Intelligence Briefing, Smart Money: Insights from AR & VR Investors.
 It pulls from the section of the report that examines areas where nearer term opportunity and scale exist… namely mobile and enterprise.
-Preview the report here and subscribe to access the entire thing.

 The second area that holds nearer-term opportunities for AR and VR is in the Enterprise.
 The adoption drivers are strong due to clear cost savings that can be achieved in areas like guided assembly and maintenance, remote design collaboration and other costly enterprise activities.